microsoft/onnxruntime-inference-examples/c_sharp/Snpe_EP/vgg16_image_classification/README.md

     * Copy the script WrapDLCintoOnnx.py to the $SNPE_ROOT/models/VGG/dlc folder and run it.
 This will generate an ONNX model with the DLC content embedded.

 # Build & run the sample app
-The sample app uses the ONNX file you created abov
+The sample app uses the ONNX file you created above

 1. Install [.NET 6.0](https://dotnet.microsoft.com/download/dotnet/6.0) or higher for Arm64.
 2. Install Microsoft.ML.OnnxRuntime.Snpe nuget package from [nuget.org](https://www.nuget.org/)